tRamada/tRamada/README.md

 # Tiago Ramada
 I'm Tiago from Portugal, I study programming.
 I really enjoy learning languages like Java, Phyton and C, as well as work in WordPress.
 I also enjoy learn more languages and editing photos.

+## I'm a new Developer!!

+- 🔭 I'm currently working on a lot of projects!
+- 🌱 I’m currently learning Phyton,Java and C++.
+- 👯 I’m looking to collaborate with other content creators
+- 🥅 My Goals: Create a big company with my friends.
+- ⚡ Fun fact: I like skate and do short walks at night.

 ## Languages and Tools:

 <img align="left" alt="Visual Studio Code" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />